A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introduction

 \section{Introduction}

 Power analysis has long been recognized as a vital study design tool \citep{cohen1962}.
 Running simple power analyses provides researchers with concrete and reliable information to help determine their budgetary requirements, choose a sample size, and form reasonable expectations on the magnitude of treatment effects they will be able to detect.
 This helps researchers avoid an eventuality in which a study has failed to produce meaningful findings not because there is nothing interesting to find but rather due to insufficient power to overcome fundamentally noisy data.
 The results of a power analysis can also help researchers avoid running certain studies altogether if the costs are simply too prohibitive in light of the probability of successful detection of a meaningful effect.
 Yet various fields of research are replete with studies that have failed to report power analyses and implemented drastically under-powered designs \citep{tverskykahneman1971, tsangetal2009}.
-Indeed, many researchers' (and funders') time, energy, and money has been put at risk by neglect of power analysis in the early stages of research design.
+Indeed, many researchers' (and funders') time, energy, and money have been put at risk by neglect of power analysis in the early stages of research design.
+In practice, however, power analyses can often be challenging to properly implement.